Letters of Administration NZ — When There Is No Will | Simply Probate

 Probate is granted when the deceased left a valid will naming an executor.
 Letters of administration are granted when that is not the case.

 The person who receives the grant is called the “administrator” rather than the “executor,” but the role is broadly similar: manage the estate, deal with the assets, and distribute them according to either the will (if one exists) or the rules of intestacy (if it does not).
+An administrator fulfils similar duties to an executor — see executor duties in NZ for full details.

 When Do You Need Letters of Administration?